DiceLabs/husky/README.md

-After the play robot program has been started on both arms you can now launch the moveit driver that will allow you to control the arms' movements;
+After the play robot program has been started on both arms you can now launch the moveit driver that will allow you to control the arms' movements

 ```
 roslaunch sds04_husky_moveit_config husky_dual_ur_robotiq_2f_85_moveit_planning_execution.launch